 If you’re not sure how to get to the South Loop parks, you can find information about transportation at www.transitchicago.com.

 - Columbia College Chicago: Private, non-profit liberal arts college known for its up-and-coming film program and as the college Kanye West dropped out of.

-- Roosevelt University: Co-ed, private university known for its pharmacy school and the Mansfield Institute for Social Justice and Transformation (MISJT).
+- Roosevelt University: Co-ed, a private university known for its pharmacy school and the Mansfield Institute for Social Justice and Transformation (MISJT).
 It offers 125+ bachelor degrees and 40+ advanced degrees.

-- Illinois Institute of Technology: Private, tech-focused research university offering degrees in the fields of science, engineering, law, architecture, business, design, human sciences and applied tech.
+- Illinois Institute of Technology: Private, tech-focused research university offering degrees in the fields of science, engineering, law, architecture, business, design, human sciences, and applied tech.
 IIT is known as the alma mater of Marty Cooper, class of ‘50 and inventor of our favorite toy, the mobile phone.
 Who received his first call?
 Joel Engel, his competitor at AT&T’s Bell Labs.

-- East-West University: Private, non-profit, non-denominational university offering two- and four-year degrees in areas such as biological sciences, computer and information science, electronic and engineering technology, mathematics and others.
+- East-West University: Private, non-profit, non-denominational university offering two- and four-year degrees in areas such as biological sciences, computer, and information science, electronic and engineering technology, mathematics and others.

 - Illinois College of Optometry: Optometry-only program that provides clinical experience and whose graduates always get good laughs because the jokes just get cornea and cornea.

 - University of Illinois Hospital & Health Sciences